Kitchen on a Budget: How to Have a Functional Kitchen at a Low Cost

 Now, if you really want to lower the cost you can leave the wall units exposed or just purchase shelves instead.

-I’ve gathered some inspiration pictures of exposed wall units which I hope will help you to see the potential of it.
+I’ve gathered some inspiration pictures of exposed wall units which I hope will help you to see the potential.

 So now you’re probably wondering: where do I get my base and wall units from?